+Got 90 seconds?
 Then you’ve got time for a trip through the history of recorded sound!
-Sound Beat is a daily, 90 second show highlighting the holdings of the Belfer Audio Archive.
-The Belfer is part of the Syracuse University Library, and with over half a million recordings, is one of the largest sound archives in the United States.
-Each SB episode focuses on one particular recording from the Archive, and provides a back story detailing its place in recording history.
+Sound Beat is a daily, 90-second show highlighting the holdings of the Belfer Audio Laboratory and Archive.
+Belfer is part of Syracuse University Libraries’ Special Collections Research Center and is one of the largest sound archives in the United States.
+Each Sound Beat episode focuses on one particular recording from the Archive and provides a back story detailing its place in recording history.

-Brett Barry is a voice-over performer whose long list of credits includes national television and radio commercials, promos, and audiobook narration.
-He is the owner of Silver Hollow Audio, an independent production company and audiobook publisher.
-Brett and his wife, Rebecca, live with their two daughters and a small terrier of some sort in New York’s Catskill Mountains.
+Brett Barry ’98, G13 (S.I.
+Newhouse School of Public Communications) is the owner of Silver Hollow Audio, an independent production company and audio book publisher.
+Brett and his wife live with their two daughters and two dogs in New York’s Catskill Mountains.

-Jim O’Connor is the producer of Sound Beat, and has written professionally in many different capacities.
-He is an avid appreciator and player of music.
-His consuming love for both is tolerated daily by his wife Kelly.
-They live with their son Jed and his dog Otis in Syracuse, NY.
+Jim O’Connor is the head writer and producer of Sound Beat and producer of Access Audio productions.
+He is an avid appreciator and performer of music, and that consuming love is tolerated daily by his wife and family in Syracuse, NY.

-Rachel Fox von Swearingen is the librarian for music, dance and musical theater at Syracuse University.
-Rachel participates in the Sound Beat Class Partnership Project by introducing prospective faculty partners, coordinating library involvement, and assisting students with the research side of writing their Sound Beat episodes.
-When not at the library, Rachel enjoys attending concerts, communing with her three cats, and tromping through parks in Central New York with her partner Daegan.
+Rachel Fox von Swearingen is the librarian for music, dance, and musical theater.
+Rachel participates in the Sound Beat Class Partnership by introducing prospective faculty partners, coordinating library involvement, and assisting students with the research side of writing their Sound Beat episodes.
+When not at the Libraries, Rachel enjoys attending concerts, communing with her three cats, and tromping through parks in Central New York with her partner Daegan.